 In most cases the equipment will be the property of the building owner following the contract.
 This was written into our lease agreements as a benefit of partnering with CED Co-op.

 CED Co-op will continue to explore ways to support renewable energy in Ontario.
 New business opportunities may include acquisitions of existing projects, but will also depend on any changes to legislation governing co-ops, and the rules for Net Metering related to virtual Net Metering or third party ownership.
-Regardless of what the future holds, the funds raised through this Offering Statement will support our current plans, and these projects will deliver returns to investors as outlined.
+Regardless of what the future holds, the funds raised through this Offering Statement will support our current plans, and these projects are anticipated to deliver returns to investors as outlined.